 In 2018, an estimated 2 million people had an opioid use disorder, including prescription pain medication containing opiates and heroin.
-Morphine is considered to be a highly addictive drug since tolerance to it develops quickly.
+Morphine is considered to be a highly addictive drug since tolerance to it develops quickly. and morphine detox center NJ help you to recover from that.
 Morphine also runs a high risk of abuse because of its easy availability and relatively pleasurable effects.

 Morphine is a schedule II prescription medication administered intravenously or by mouth in liquid or tablet form.
 Morphine belongs to the opioid drug class, initially derived from opium poppy seeds as a pain killer, is a highly addictive and habit-forming medication.
 When it was first introduced, it was considered a wonder drug.
 It eliminated pain and gave the user feelings of euphoria that left them in a dream-like state.